hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/gitlab-com.html.md

 ---
 layout: enterprise2
-page_title: "GitLab.com - VCS Services - Terraform Enterprise Beta"
+page_title: "GitLab.com - VCS Providers - Terraform Enterprise Beta"
 sidebar_current: "docs-enterprise2-vcs-gitlab-com"
 ---

 # Configuring GitLab.com Access

 These instructions are for using GitLab.com for Terraform Enterprise (TFE)'s VCS features.
-[GitLab CE and GitLab EE have separate instructions,](./gitlab-ce-ee.html) as do the [other supported VCS services.](./index.html)
+[GitLab CE and GitLab EE have separate instructions,](./gitlab-ce-ee.html) as do the [other supported VCS providers.](./index.html)

 Connecting TFE to your VCS involves five steps: